 The clinic-based programme is described here in detail in "Atopic Skin Disease - A Manual for Practitioners".
 The programme usually involves you working with a nurse or a medical practitioner, but you will be doing most of the work.

-If you use the clinic-based treatment programme you will find it useful to refer to all the resources available here, especially The Forum - Getting Treatment.
-It is important that your experience of atopic eczema, its conventional treatment, and the effectiveness of The Combined Approach is recorded here and discussed with other members, many of whom are practitioners.
-They can learn as much from you as they can from Journals and Textbooks.
+If you use the clinic-based treatment programme you will find it useful to refer to all the resources available here, especially perhaps the Reinforcement Tips.
+If you particularly like an article, please hit the symbol at top right - and then use the DISQUS comment panel at the end of the article to share your thoughts.
+It is important that your experience of atopic eczema, its conventional treatment, and the effectiveness of The Combined Approach is read about and discussed with others.
+Practitioners especially can learn as much from you as they can from colleagues, Journals and Textbooks.

 After completing the clinic-based programme, please keep in touch with us here, and let us know about your progress.
 Sharing experience in this way is a very useful way of keeping on track.